 Additionally, the scanner supports live data stream from sensors.
 You can also view freeze frame data.
 Both types of data help when you need to pinpoint faulty sensors, monitors or modules.

 Alongside codes and data, the ANCEL AD310 displays I/M readiness status.
-You can use to determine whether your car will pass a smog test.
+You can use it to determine whether your car will pass a smog test.
 Plus it supports the diagnosis of emission systems, including O2 sensors.

-In sum, ANCEL AD310 Enhanced OBDII Scanner is a good buy for any car owner.
+In sum, ANCEL AD310 Enhanced OBDII scanner is a good buy for any car owner.